 Fort Worth, TX 76127

 EFMP NAS Fort Worth JRB - (817) 782-5912

 The Installation School Liaison Officer can answer information about local special education questions. -817.782.1873

-We are PCSing in the middle of the school year and we are worried about new credit requirement from the receiving school.
-What do we do?
-Working with the SLO and the INTERSTATE COMPACT, we can hopefully come up with solutions that transitioning military students face. http://www.dodea.edu/Partnership/interstateCompact.cfm
+We are PCS-ing in the middle of the school year and we are worried about credit requirements from the receiving school.

-Are there summer programs sponsored by the base for my school age children in the summer and during school holidays?
-Yes.
-The Action Zone is staffed and offers summer and school holiday care for school age children.
-817.782.7566.
+Are there programs sponsored by the base for my school-age children in the summer and during school holidays?

-Youth Sponsorship inquiries to be directed to the School Age Care Director at (817) 782-7572
+Youth Sponsorship inquiries may be directed to the School Age Care Director at 817-782-7572.

 HOME SCHOOL ONLINE INFORMATION